 The sections of prestressed concrete members are smaller than the RCC member sections so the result can be used for the longer span.

 The member of prestressing concrete has offered more resistance against shear force.

 It improves the ability of a concrete member to resist the impacts loads more carefully.

-Prestressed concrete members have good ability to resist the working load as compared to the reinforced concrete.
+Prestressed concrete members have a good ability to resist the working load as compared to reinforced concrete.

-It is more economical than reinforced concrete for longer span structure.
+It is more economical than reinforced concrete for a longer span structure.